-The Admissions and Student Records Unit is responsible for handling matters related to the admission of the students, student records and processing of data.
+The admissions and Student Records Unit is responsible for handling matters related to the admission and student records.
 This unit carries out the following tasks:

-- Conduct the overall process of recruitment and registration of local of students at first degree and diploma level. - ii.
+- i.
+Conduct the overall process of recruitment and registration of local of students at first degree and diploma level. - ii.
 Conduct the process of recruitment and enrolment of international students at undergraduate level. - iii.
-Manage and operate the data processing aspects of the Student Information System. - iv.
-Manage students' personal records and student status, including students' application of Postponement of Studies and change of programmes. - v.
+Manage and updating the data processing aspects of the Student Information System. - iv.
+Manage personal records of students throughout their studies at UniMAP.

+- v.
 Manage students' online course registration every semester. - vi.
 Manage the process of unit exemptions and credit transfer for students.

-Examinations and Graduation Unit
+2. Examinations and Graduation Unit